meta-sapien/Summer-School-2022/Session 4/readme.md

 Link to code repo: https://github.com/WebOps-and-Blockchain-Club/Authentication-using-JWT

 Do check out the extended learning resources document which is given in the readme file in parent folder.

+Note: While using the code in this folder, do not forget to run the command 'npm install'